TIERS/scalable-mav-swarm-with-ros2-batman-uwb/batman_adv_setup/gateway/README.md

 ## Setup batman-adv

-Follow the following steps to setup a `client` node:
+Follow the following steps to setup a `gateway` node.
+As the gateway uses IP routing to selectively allow traffic to pass between the Mesh  and home/office networks the Mesh network needs to have a different address range.
+The instructions use the following network details:

+- Network 192.168.199.x
+- netmask 255.255.255.0
+- gateway address 192.168.199.1

 1. To manage the mesh network, a utility called **batctl** needs to be installed.
 This can be done using command